 As with most inhaled medications in pressurised canisters, the therapeutic effect of this SERETIDE MDI may decrease when the canister is cold.

-The canister should not be punctured, broken or burnt even when apparently empty.
+Pressurised container.
+Do not expose to temperatures higher than 50°C. The canister should not be punctured, broken or burnt even when apparently empty.